Finnish Tatars: Cuisine

 The cuisine tradition of Finnish Tatars consists mainly of different types of soups, meat based foods, sweet and savory dough based foods, pies, pilaf and porridges.
 The most known Tatar food in Finland is the spicy pastry called pärämäç (pärämätsi among the Finns).
 It was commercialized by a Finnish Tatar chef/hockey player Mönäyvär Saadetdin in Tampere during the 1960s.

 A traditional cuisine among the Finnish Tatars is also for example a sausage made from horsemeat, named kazı.

 Publishing

 Publishing work among the relatively small community of Tatars has been abundant.
 Given activity can be divided as such: history, memoirs, biographies, poetry, proverbs, music, religious literature, Tatar language textbooks, children's books and magazines.

-The most active Finnish Tatar publisher is considered Hasan Hamidulla.
-He wrote a historic on his home village Aktuk.
+The most active Finnish Tatar publisher was Hasan Hamidulla.
+His notable works include a historic on the Tatar village Aktuk / Yañapar (Yañapar tarihı).
+In 2026, this was translated to English by Sabira Stahlberg and Fazile Nasretdin.

 Entrepreneur Zinnetullah Ahsen Böre published the first Finnish language Quran.

 In 2016, a Tatar-Finnish-dictionary was published by cultural influencer Okan Daher and a Finnish researcher Arto Moisio.